lammps/lammps/doc/src/neigh_modify.rst

    LAMMPS can crash without an error message if the number of neighbors for a single particle is larger than the *page* setting, which means it is much, much larger than the *one* setting.
-This is because LAMMPS doesn't error check these limits for every pairwise interaction (too costly), but only after all the particle's neighbors have been found.
+This is because LAMMPS does not error check these limits for every pairwise interaction (too costly), but only after all the particle's neighbors have been found.
 This problem usually means something is very wrong with the way you have setup your problem (particle spacing, cutoff